Choosing Augmentations for Model Generalization

 ])

-Recommendation: If color is not a consistently reliable feature for your task, or if you need robustness to color variations, consider adding A.ToGray
+Recommendation: If color is not a consistently reliable feature for your task, or if you need robustness to color variations across cameras, lighting, or environments, add A.ToGray or A.ChannelDropout at low probability (5-15%).

 import albumentations as A